Phi-Coder/Twitter-sentiment-analysis/README.md

 # Twitter-sentiment-analysis
-Sentiment analysis using twitter API using python
+Sentiment analysis with twitter API using python